Dowman makes history to seal vital Arsenal win over Everton

 With Everton keeper Jordan Pickford up the field for a last-gasp corner for the visitors, the ball broke to Dowman who headed the ball around one Everton player, side-stepped another and ran half the length of the pitch to slot the ball into an empty goal with the Arsenal fans in delirium.

-Essex-born Dowman became the youngest scorer for Arsenal, beating Cesc Fabregas who was 16 years, six months and 28 days when he opened his account for the club.
+Essex-born Dowman became the youngest scorer for Arsenal, beating Cesc Fabregas who was 16 years and 177 days when he opened his account for the club in 2003.

-Everton's James Vaughan was the previous youngest Premier League scorer at 16 years and 270 days.
+Everton's James Vaughan was the previous youngest Premier League scorer at 16 years and 270 days in 2005.

 Arsenal's late burst put them on 70 points from 31 games with Manchester City, who visit struggling West Ham United later on Saturday, on 60 from 29 matches.